parasbigstep/loopback.io/pages/en/lb4/Application.md

 In the above example, the two server instances would be bound to the Application context under the keys `servers.public`, and `servers.private` respectively.

 ## Tips for application setup
 Here are some tips to help avoid common pitfalls and mistakes.

 ### Use unique bindings
 Use binding names that are prefixed with a unique string that does not overlap with loopback's bindings.
-As an example, if your application is built for your employer FooCorp, you can prefix your binding with `fooCorp`.
+As an example, if your application is built for your employer FooCorp, you can prefix your bindings with `fooCorp`.
 ```ts
 // This is unlikely to conflict with keys used by other component developers
 // or within loopback itself!